cacophony-wj/LeS/README.md

 I am regularly available on the [Wabbajack Discord](https://discord.gg/wabbajack) (`#nsfw-mod-discussion`) (`#licentia-support`).
 I will not respond to direct messages unless I know you. **DO NOT DIRECT MESSAGE ME**

-If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to me in any amount of one dollar or more via my [Patreon](https://www.patreon.com/cacophony1979).
+If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to me in any amount of one dollar or more via my [Patreon](https://www.patreon.com/cacophony1979) or my [Ko-Fi](https://ko-fi.com/cacophony1979).
 Your donation will better the quality of my life and ensure that I can spend more time improving _Licentia._ There are no expectations for a recurring subscription, donate one dollar and immediately cancel if you wish.
-You will also receive benefits such as access to my Discord server's VIP channel where my friends and Wabbajack staff talk shop, as well as votes and mod suggestions to change the direction of _Licentia_ in the future.
-Finally, a portion of all proceeds will be forwarded as donations to various signature modders featured in _Licentia_, given that it could not exist without them. **All variant profiles are currently on hiatus due to a bit of burnout on my part.** They **MAY** return at some point in the future.
+You will also receive benefits such as access to my Discord server's VIP channel where my friends and _Wabbajack_ staff talk shop, as well as votes and mod suggestions to change the direction of _Licentia_ in the future.
+Finally, a portion of all proceeds will be forwarded as donations to various signature modders featured in _Licentia_, given that it could not exist without them.
+If you particularly enjoy a mod in my list, please consider _Endorsing_ that mod.
+If you login to _Nexus_ via _Mod Organizer,_ all you have to do is right click that mod and select "Endorse."

+**All variant profiles are currently on hiatus due to a bit of burnout on my part.** They **MAY** return at some point in the future.

 ## Contributing